 In a small sauce pan, add in the prunes.
 Cover them with water and bring to a simmer for five minutes.
 Drain the water, and mash the prunes slightly.
 Set them aside to cool.

-In a large bowl, whisk together the sugar, eggs, oil, and vanilla, grated ginger, and crystalized ginger.
+In a large bowl, whisk together the sugar, eggs, oil, milk, and vanilla, grated ginger, and crystalized ginger.
+Mix in the cooled mashed prunes.
 In another large bowl, whisk together the remaining dry ingredients.
 Fold the wet ingredients into the dry ingredients until just mixed.
 Do not overwork.

 Pour the batter into the skillet.
 The batter should come about 2/3 of the way up the sides of the skillet, but not more.